 - Removing water molecule as it is formed

 Why do we use a dry tube in the setup for Fischer esterification?

-Why is alcohol used in large excess?
+Why is alcohol used in excess in this reaction?

 Alcohol is used in large excess to remove water molecules by azeotropic distillation.

 How can we monitor the progress of a chemical reaction?

 We can monitor the progress of the reaction by using thin-layer chromatography.

 Azeotropic distillation is the process of separation of liquids mixture on the basis of volatilities.

 Why we can not use tertiary alcohols for Fischer esterification?

 Tertiary alcohols can not be used for Fischer esterification because they may lead to carbocation formation and give an elimination reaction.
 They may also decrease the rates of reaction due to steric hindrance.